nemu69/snow-crash/level01/Ressources/README.md

 ```

 After some attempt, we see the password didn't work.
-So we decide to go search on the web if it was possible to get the password from the passwd file and we found <a href="https://null-byte.wonderhowto.com/how-to/crack-shadow-hashes-after-getting-root-linux-system-0186386/">that</a>, and we donwload <a href="https://www.openwall.com/john/">John the ripper</a>.
+So we decide to go search on the web if it was possible to get the password from the passwd file and we found <a href="https://null-byte.wonderhowto.com/how-to/crack-shadow-hashes-after-getting-root-linux-system-0186386/">that</a>, and we download <a href="https://www.openwall.com/john/">John the ripper</a>.

 - Install john: ` brew install john `